PLAI-BOOK/sport-api/README.md

 API_KEY
 BASE_URL

+also you need to run:
+pip install -r requirements.txt

 to check a new endpoint look at easy_structure.py and do the same on a new folder with good name! it will print the result in the folder in a new json file